toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Calculate Internal Rate of Return

 Calculate Internal Rate of Return for Tracking Accounts.
 Set Tracking Account contributions to this color to calculate IRR

+## Compact Account Header

+Compact the account header.
+Something reminescent of the old-style account headers.

 ## Confirm Transaction Edit Cancellation